Easy marinade with beer for steak + relevant tips.

 - flavors not just the surface, but a little deeper into steak

-NOTE: What a beer marinade does not do is tenderize the meat.
+NOTE: What marinating with beer does not do is tenderize the meat.
 Not unless an ingredient is added which contains protein breaking enzymes (ex. bromelain in fresh pineapple).

 For more on this topic read When to Brine, When to Marinate and Can You Do Both?